 Are there any circumstances where Powerline Adapters will NOT work?
 It is understandable that people may be reluctant to invest in a pair of adapters if they have doubts that they may not work in their own house.
 So are there any specific circumstances with house wiring, configuration and layout that makes it unlikely or impossible for a Powerline Adapter to work?

-Powerline Adapters will work fine in the vast majority of houses.
-In a small number of cases they may not work, due to several factors, such as the type, structure or age of the electrical circuitry, houses with multiple meters, or the size of the house.
+Powerline Adapters will work fine in most newer houses and apartments.
+In a small number of cases they may not work, due to several factors, such as the type, structure, quality or age of the electrical circuitry, houses with multiple meters, or the size of the house.
+They also do not always work across different circuits or phases.

 Let’s go through these unique cases in some more detail.

-Where Might You Struggle to Get Powerline Adapters to Work?
+Where You Might Struggle to Get Them To Work

 As we said above, in the vast majority of houses, especially modern and semi modern ones, they will work just fine without any problems.